amehta1-int/Task_Management/README.md

 ## Tests

 RSpec covers model, request, service, and system specs.
+Capybara is used for system tests.
 Run the full suite with:

 ```bash
 bundle exec rspec